KevTheDev34/call-grapher/README.md

          - Fixed: Looked up what the difference was between my screen and what I found online.
 Mine is in Goofy while others are in Kotlin.
 Asked GPT for a fix.
 Also found out that simply typing the class name in the xml file will autocomplete with the given library if it's working.

 # Next Steps
-- [ ] Fix MPAndroidChart import
+- [x] Fix MPAndroidChart import
-- [ ] Add empty graph to xml file
+- [x] Add empty graph to xml file
-- [ ] OnClick logic to collect phone call data
+- [x] OnClick logic to collect phone call data
-- [ ] Organize data collected into what the graph needs
+- [x] Organize data collected into what the graph needs
+- [ ] Convert Entry's into ScatterData for the ScatterChart
+- [ ] Format ScatterChart into what I want it to look like

 # Packages/Things to Install